nathankurt/dynatrace-terraform-aws/terraform-labs.md

 ### Install Cluster Active Gate
 * Install the cluster active gate on the cluster active gate VM and show it in your hosts menu
+  * Note: When you are downloading these files, the wget won't work unless you add a `--no-check-certificate` flag to the end just because the Cert that the trial license gives you isn't verified

 ### Install Environment Active Gate
 * Install the enviro